vRallev/ECC-25519/README.md

 ECC-25519
 =========

-I created this project for an easier usage of multiple libraries for elliptic curve cryptography (ECC) with Curve25519 by Daniel J Bernstein.
+This project helps to use elliptic curve cryptography (ECC) with Curve25519 by Daniel J Bernstein.
+It combines multible libraries.

 All credit goes to following libraries.
 Please respect their licenses!